zps-io/zps/README.md

 #### Principles

+- Software build systems and software delivery are separate concerns, one must not adopt a build system to create a package
 - Creating binary software packages should be easy
 - Publishing binary software packages should be easy
 - Design should support commercial software subscriptions thereby encouraging vendors to provide binary packages